Influencer Impact and Networks

 REALLY want a romantic comedy featuring hockey players!
 Bonus points for an enemies to lovers conflict.

 Murphy’s tweet provides writers with exactly what they need.
-If they’ve got a manuscript tucked away with Bobby Orr as the protagonist, then the writer’s next step is obvious.
+If they’ve got a manuscript with Bobby Orr as the protagonist, then the writer’s next step is obvious.

 For agents, the platform of choice is Twitter.
 There are a few on Facebook, such as Marisa Corvisiero.
-Google+ seems to be untapped.
+Google+ never seemed a fit.
 The largest related community I could find was Literary Agents Hate Kittens, a community for aspiring authors.
 The largest literary agent-related community on LinkedIn was for writers looking to connect with agents.

 Twitter, though, is the place to be for literary agents, and not just when #MSWL is most active.
 Even Sinsheimer, who invented #MSWL, admits she uses the hashtag even when there’s no event going on.
 It’s that convenient.